YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 How should I use vitamins during the first month?

-During the first month, I want the patient to be steady.
-Do not start five new products because you are nervous.
+During the first month, steadiness matters.
+Continuing a reviewed product is different from starting five new products because you are nervous.
+A simple prescribed correction or reviewed multivitamin is not the same as stacking high-dose supplements, herbal blends, sports products, and hair formulas together.
 Do not change the routine every few days.
 Do not take high doses because you think faster healing comes from stronger pills.

 The first month is about clean healing, stable nutrition, enough protein, hydration, sleep, and following the clinic’s instructions.
 If vitamins are part of the recovery plan, take them consistently and sensibly.
 If a product causes stomach discomfort, rash, dizziness, or any unusual symptom, stop guessing and ask your medical team.

 Patients who train heavily sometimes ask about creatine after a hair transplant.
 My approach is the same.
-I want to know the product, the timing, the dose, and the patient’s general health.
+I review the product, the timing, the dose, and the patient’s general health.
 The name of the supplement matters less than the full picture.

-I also want the patient to avoid starting a strong new routine immediately after surgery without guidance.
+Patients should avoid starting a strong new routine immediately after surgery without guidance.
 The early recovery period is not the time for experiments.
-If we use vitamins, I prefer a stable and clean plan that the patient can follow without confusion.
+If we use vitamins, the plan should be stable, clean, and easy to follow without confusion.

 How do I judge growth without overreacting?